 You have now been given life’s great treasure; when he comes the Lord will ask for what he has entrusted to you.
 At the appointed time he will reveal himself, for he is the blessed and sole Ruler, King of Kings, Lord of lords.
 He alone is immortal, dwelling in unapproachable light.
 No man has seen or ever can see him.
 To him be glory, honor and power for ever and ever.
 Amen.

-This excerpt from a catechetical instruction by St. Cyril of Jerusalem (Cat.
+This excerpt from a catechetical instruction by St. Cyril of Jerusalem on the Nicene creed (Cat.
 5 De fide et symbolo, 12-13: PG, 33, 519-523) dates from the mid 4th Century, just a generation after the Council of Nicaea.
-At that time, the bishop of Jerusalem himself instructed the catechumens before baptism (today’s RCIA), and this is a record of what he taught them about the importance of the creed.
-This excerpt is used in the Roman Catholic Divine Office of Readings for Thursday of the 31st week in Ordinary Time.
+At that time, the future bishop of Jerusalem himself instructed the catechumens before baptism (today’s RCIA), and this is a record of what he taught them about the importance of the Nicene creed.
+This excerpt appears in the Roman Catholic Divine Office of Readings for Thursday of the 31st week in Ordinary Time.

 To read the excerpt from the Catechism of the Catholic Church on the Nicene Creed, click here.